wjanssens/flexid-java/README.md

     * 32 bits for seconds since UNIX epoch results in rollover in 136 years since epoch (i.e. 2106) which seems like insufficient longevity
     * 24 bits for counter results in 4294967296 IDs per second per machine which seems like overkill
-* By default, FlexIDs have 48 bits for time, 8 bits for sequence, 8 bits for partition
+* By default, FlexIDs have 48 bits for time, 8 bits for sequence, 8 bits for shard, 0 bits for other types of partitioning.
     * 64 bit numbers are perfect for languages and storage mediums that only support 64 bit integers
     * 48 bits for ms results in negative values in 4462 years, and a rollover in 8925 years
     * 8 bits sequence allows for 256 ids per millisecond
-    * 8 bits for partition allows for 256 partitions
+    * 8 bits for shard allows for 256 shards
+    * 0 bits for other types of partitioning partitioning
     * 8 bit values for sequence and partition results in IDs where all components are clearly visible in the output

 The exact division is configurable, but the following guidelines should be followed: